DOI10.47051/XXDZ6274

 EcuadorLojaPindal, on way to CelicaJose Manuel Falcón, pers. comm.

-EcuadorLojaSan José de MacaráMZUA.RE.0079
+EcuadorLojaSan José de MacaráMZUA.RE.0079; examined

 EcuadorLojaSan LucasField notes of Felipe Campos